drogonframework/drogon-docs/ENG-FAQ-1-Understanding-drogon-threading-model.md

 ```
 The same principle is also true for the HTTP server.
 If a response is generated from a separate thread (ex: in a DB callback).
 Then the response is queue on associated thread for sending instead of sending immediately.

 Tip 2: Be aware where you place your computations.
-They can also harm througput if not careful.
+They can also harm throughput if not careful.

 ## Deadlocking the event loop